-Some of you may have wondered how in the world they were able to determine the color of the water penguin.
+Some may wonder how they were able to determine the color of the water penguin.
 Aren't all fossils gray?
-Well, yes, but they were able to discover the color of the water king's feathers due to traces of melanosomes that can be found in fossils.
-For instance, our skin has melanin, so if you have ever heard there are many colors of humans, black, white, red, well, that's not true.
-We are all the same color and that is melanin, it's just some of us have an abundant of melanin and have very dark skin, whereas pasty folks like myself, lack melanin.
+Well, yes, but they were able to discover the color of the water king's feathers due to traces of melanosomes found in fossils.
+For instance, our skin has melanin, so if you have ever heard, there are many colors of humans, black, white, red, well, that's not true.
+We are all the same color, and that is melanin, it's just some of us have an abundance of melanin and have very dark skin, whereas pasty folks like myself, lack melanin.
 Well, melanosomes can determine what color the fossil would have been.
-By comparing the malanosomes in many different creatures it was determined that the King Water penguin had a mix of reddish brown and gray feathers.
+By comparing the melanosomes in many different creatures, they earned that the King Water penguin had a mix of reddish-brown and gray feathers.

 Although this in and of itself does not seem particularly unusual, it's the way these melanosomes presented themselves in the DNA of the King Water feather.
-It is believed that the dark black tuxedo look of modern penguins has more to do with swimming prowess than sex or camouflage as previously believed.
+The dark black tuxedo look of modern penguins has more to do with swimming prowess than sex or camouflage as previously believed.
 Penguin's melanosomes usually are grape-like, whereas most other birds melanosomes are not.
 The King Water penguin's melanosomes were more like that of other birds.
-Now you may wonder how this would pertain to its ability to swim, but really it's quite related.
+Now you may wonder how this would pertain to its ability to swim, but it's quite related.

-Melanin, the coloring product found in melanosomes, help protect the feather from breakage.
-Those of modern penguins had more grape-like melanin and therefore, were less likely to break than those of the King Water Penguin and other birds.
-This may have caused the demise of the King Water Penguin since it was not as adept at swimming or as many scientists believe, the King Water Penguin's feathers began to evolve to allow for better swimming producing the modern penguin.
+Melanin, the coloring product found in melanosomes, helps protect the feather from breakage.
+Those of modern penguins had more grape-like melanin.
+Therefore, they were less likely to break than those of the King Water Penguin and other birds.
+The ease at which it broke may have caused the demise of the King Water Penguin since it was not as adept at swimming, or as many scientists believe, the King Water Penguin's feathers began to evolve to allow for better swimming producing the modern penguin.